 Diaper Rash Overview

-Diaper rash is a particular kind of skin irritation that happens in the diaper area.
+Diaper rash is a skin irritation that happens in the diaper area.
 Almost all babies get diaper rash at some time or another.
-You can easily treat and prevent diaper rash with more information from Dr. Smith’s®.
+Read below for valuable information on how to treat and prevent diaper rash.

 How to Identify Diaper Rash